SIR WILLIAM UTTING CB

 Phillip is a social worker by training, has worked in the field of child protection for many years, and is currently chief advisor on child protection to the NSPCC.
 Most of his working life has been spent campaigning for better protection for children.

-Phillip wrote the overview report of Serious Case Reviews for the Department of Health in 1990, acted as professional advisor to Parents Against Injustice (PAIN) in the 1990s and was a trustee and then Chair of the Children’s Rights Alliance for England (CRAE) from 2004 – 2007.
+Phillip wrote the overview report of serious case reviews for the Department of Health in 1990, acted as professional advisor to Parents Against Injustice (PAIN) in the 1990s and was a trustee and then Chair of the Children’s Rights Alliance for England (CRAE) from 2004 – 2007.
 He has been a member of a number of professional and government working groups, most recently a member of the Home Office national group on sexual violence.
 He was a trustee of Brook Young People 2014-17.
+Phillip was awarded an OBE in the 2019 New Year Honours list, for public service.

 “I signed up to be a Trustee for Article 39 because I want to contribute my skills, knowledge and passion to this new charity whose mission is to improve the safe practices of children living in institutions.
 They are one of most vulnerable groups in society with little or no voice to address the injustices they face.”

-Suraya Patel currently works for The Children’s Society.
-She graduated with a youth work degree and for 20 plus years has held several different roles working with children and young people who face injustices.
-In her early career she worked for a children rights service in the years following the implementation of the Children Act 1989 and the UK’s ratification of UN Convention on the Rights of Child.
+Suraya Skelland currently works for The Children’s Society.
+She graduated with a youth work degree and for the past 25+ years has held several different roles working with children and young people who face injustices.
+In her early career she worked for a children rights service in the years following the implementation of the Children Act 1989 and the UK’s ratification of the UN Convention on the Rights of Child.
 This paved the way for continuing to empower and work alongside children and young people to make changes on issues that are important to them.
 In her spare time she enjoys travelling, cooking and walking.

-“I have become a trustee of Article 39 because this is an exciting and important charity addressing very significant issues for children and young people living in institutional care.
+“I became a trustee of Article 39 because this is an exciting and important charity addressing very significant issues for children and young people living in institutional care.
 I believe that my experience of the issues will help it bring about positive change.”

-Nicola Wyld was part-time principal legal policy adviser at Coram Voice until 2016.
-She worked in the area of children’s rights for over 20 years first at the Children’s Legal Centre.
+Nicola Wyld is a psychotherapist and counsellor.
+Before retiring, she was part-time principal legal policy adviser at Coram Voice and had worked in the area of children’s rights for over 20 years first at the Children’s Legal Centre.
 She initially practised as a solicitor and specialised in child law.

 At Coram Voice, Nicola provided legal advice and training to advocates.
-Her policy work included parliamentary lobbying about advocacy and children in care.
-Recent publications include The Door is Closed (2014) joint author of a report about child homelessness and Locked Up and Looked After (2012) a rights guide for young people in the secure estate.
+Her policy work included successful parliamentary lobbying to strengthen legal rights and duties around independent advocacy for children in care and care leavers.
+Her publications include The Door is Closed (2014) joint author of a report about child homelessness and Locked Up and Looked After (2012) a rights guide for young people in the secure estate.

 PROFESSOR KEVIN BROWNE